Hello and welcome to my review of the Firecrest Pro filter range.

 The below photograph was shot with a 6 stop Firecrest Pro filter and a 3 stop Firecrest Pro graduated filter on a Nikon D850 with a 16-35mm F4 lens at 16mm.
 This is the raw unedited shot.
 This photograph was never intended to be posted anywhere I just took it while trying out the filters but the results speak for themselves.

-Below is the processed shot.
+The second shot is the processed shot.

 Which needed a few tiny little tweaks in Lightroom to bring it back to the way I saw it.
 Now I have to say I am not sure which version I prefer more.
 Considering this was shot in Raw and is unedited is just staggering.
 Even looking at the sharpness and detail in the shot, it’s just incredible.